-Naked man broke into 2 Missouri homes; no signs of theft
+Police arrest suspect in naked break-ins of 2 Missouri homes

 COLUMBIA, Mo.
-(AP) — Police in central Missouri are asking for the public’s help to find a man who was naked when he broke into two homes.
+(AP) — Police in central Missouri say they have arrested a suspect after reports that a naked man broke into two homes.

 Interim Columbia Police Chief Geoff Jones said the man got into homes about a half-mile apart early Saturday.
 He said police believe he tried to enter other homes.

 In both cases residents woke up and found the man, who fled.
-No one was injured.

 In one case the man was under the bed and in the other he was next to the bed.
+No one was injured.

-Jones says women were in the bedrooms in both cases but he didn’t know if they were alone.
+Columbia police said in a news release Monday that 35-year-old Victor Hugo Mendoza had been arrested and being held in the Boone County jail awaiting bond.

 Both homes the man entered were unlocked.
 There were no signs of property damage or theft.